Jaipur, the Cosmic City in the north of India, has inspired generations of scientists, artists and designers to understand and relate to the world.

 "The Jantar Mantar is a collection of nineteen architectural astronomical instruments you can walk in and around."

-Commissioned by the King of Jaipur and completed in 1734, the Jantar Mantar, is a collection, an outside museum, of nineteen architectural astronomical instruments you can walk in, around and touch, to better understand your context in the world and beyond.
-Find your zodiac instrument, or observe numerous sundials, where the sun tells time on large and small scales to striking degrees of accuracy.
+Commissioned by the King of Jaipur and completed in 1734, the Jantar Mantar is a collection and outdoor museum of nineteen architectural astronomical instruments you can explore to better understand your celestial knowledge.
+Find your zodiac instrument and observe numerous sundials where the sun tells time on large and small scales to striking degrees of accuracy.
 The name Jantar Mantar comes from the Sanskrit language with the two words together meaning ‘calculating instrument’.

 Included on the site is the largest sundial on the planet, Vrihat Samrat Yantra, which measures time in intervals of 2 seconds.
 Structures are made of local stone and marble, expertly carved and marked to be read on a scientific and metaphysical level.

-Other structures in the group are used for measuring time, predicting eclipses, tracking the location of major stars as the earth orbits around the sun and ascertaining the declinations of planets
+Other structures at the site are used for measuring other units of time, predicting eclipses, tracking the location of major stars as the Earth orbits around the sun, and ascertaining the declinations of planets.

 Don’t miss this astounding wonder.